drulm/GridGameUnity3d/README.md

 # GridGameUnity3d
--Some- of the C# code from a grid tile matching game written in Unity3d.
+Prototyped in Javascript, final dev in Unity 3d / C# code (without Unity Assets) from a grid tile matching game written in Unity3d